cmv/cmv-app/viewer/js/widgets/AttributesTable/README.md

 // publishes the raw results of the QueryTask topicID + '/queryResults'

+// publishes the raw results of the IdentifyTask topicID + '/identifyResults'

 // publishes the selected feature when one is selected on the map or withing the Attribute Table grid topicID + '/selectFeatures'